Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 eBay / 111 VINTAGE ADS OF YESTERDAY

 The ’60s gave us so many flavor-filled crackers.
-Chit Chats boasted a bold barbecue flavor that negated the need for extra frills like dip, cheese, or lunch meat.
+Chit Chats boasted a bold barbecue flavor that rendered extra frills like dip, cheese, or lunch meat unnecessary.
 It was a simpler time, and we’re still pining for pieces of it.

 Touted as a “popcorn tastin’ snack” (Yee-haw!), Nabisco’s Corn Diggers were a cracker-corn chip hybrid.
 The snack’s scoop shape made it ideal for dipping.
 These days, we suppose Fritos Scoops are a just-fine stand-in.